vectordotdev/vector/docs/usage/configuration/sinks/http.md

   inputs = ["my-source-id"]

   # The encoding format used to serialize the events before flushing.
-  encoding = "ndjson"
+  encoding = "ndjson" # one of: ndjson, text encoding = "ndjson" # one of: ndjson, text
-  encoding = "text"

   # The full URI to make HTTP requests to.
 This should include the protocol and host, but can also include the port, path, and any other valid part of a URI.
   uri = "https://10.22.212.22:9000/endpoint"